Australian authoritarianism

 6 Decaying press freedom

-There has been enough recent movement on this front that some analysts have suggested1 Australia is on a trajectory, regarding the legal protections for journalists and researchers which will suppress public criticism.
-Some coverage of recent incidents in this vein are the following
+There has been enough recent development on this front that some analysts have suggested1 Australia is on a trajectory where legal protections for journalists and researchers are being weakened, which will suppress public criticism.
+Some coverage of recent incidents in this vein includes the following:

-In addition to the rapid erosion of privacy Australians face criminalisation of failure to turn state informer, or even counseling resistance, and attacks on the free press, all without oversight by the public.
+In addition to the rapid erosion of privacy Australians face criminalisation of failing to become state informers, or even counselling resistance, and attacks on the free press, all without oversight by the public.

 7 Suppression of dissent

-There has been a slew of anti-protest laws across the country.
+We’ve seen a slew of anti-protest laws across the country.
 Now the federal government can call out the army with shoot-to-kill powers to deal with protest.
-It is interesting to consider if the PR cost of using that move.
-Is it sufficient protection?
+It’s interesting to consider whether the PR cost of using that power would stop them.
+Is that enough of a safeguard?

 8 Banning fun

 We also quite like banning things — especially fun ones.
-Perhaps check out the property market is pollution for some of that.
+Perhaps check out the property market is pollution for more of that.

 9 Creeping surveillance without oversight